grafana/tempo/docs/tempo/website/troubleshooting/_index.md

 ---

 # Troubleshooting missing traces
 This topic helps with day zero operational issues that may come up when getting started with Tempo.
 It walks through debugging each part of the ingestion and query pipeline to drill down and diagnose issues.

-## 1. Problem - I am unable to see any of my traces in Tempo
+## Problem 1.
+I am unable to see any of my traces in Tempo
 >** Potential causes**
 - There could be issues in ingestion of the data into Tempo, that is, spans are either not being sent correctly to Tempo or they are not getting sampled.
 - There could be issues querying for traces that have been received by Tempo.

 ### Diagnosing and fixing ingestion issues
 Check whether the application spans are actually reaching Tempo.
 The following metrics help determine this
 - `tempo_distributor_spans_received_total`
 - `tempo_ingester_traces_created_total`